 - Create, edit, and delete users and roles within the subsystem.
 The subsystem administrator can also assign existing users to the subsystem. - Assign roles to users in the subsystem.
-The users can be assigned to subsystem-specific roles or to "global" roles (roles that do not belong to any subsystem). - Access Manage Locked Items to view and manage items locked by users in the subsystem. - Use Log in as selected user to test the permissions of any user in the subsystem by logging in as that user.
+The users can be assigned to subsystem-specific roles or to "global" roles (roles that do not belong to any subsystem). - Remove locks held by users in the subsystem.
+This applies to document and table locks, and save data locks, where the subsystem administrator has some level of access to the locked item. - Use Log in as selected user to test the permissions of any user in the subsystem by logging in as that user.
 (Note that if a system administrator is assigned to the subsystem, the subsystem administrator cannot log in as that user.)